 Bottleneck Analysis:

 Bottleneck analysis is a critical tool for manufacturers aiming to optimize their production processes.
 It addresses the issue that not all stages of manufacturing take the same time or handle the same volume of product, impeding workflow.
-The objective of this analysis is to pinpoint and mitigate these bottlenecks, thereby enhancing efficiency.
+This analysis aims to pinpoint and mitigate these bottlenecks, thereby enhancing efficiency.

-The process reviews how materials move through each stage of production to identify where delays are likely to occur.
+The process reviews how materials move through each production stage to identify where delays are likely to occur.
 By pinpointing these areas, manufacturers can implement targeted improvements that significantly enhance the efficiency of the production process.

 Everything you need to successfully implement, analyze, & improve overall equipment effectiveness.